webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 **videoFullRangeFlag** indicates the black level and range of the luma and chroma signals.
-0 = legal range (e.g. 16-235 for 8 bit sample depth) 1 = full range (e.g. 0-255 for 8 bit sample depth).
+0 = legal range (e.g. 16-235 for 8 bit sample depth); 1 = full range (e.g. 0-255 for 8-bit sample depth).

 **colourPrimaries** is an integer that is defined by the "Colour primaries" section of ISO/IEC 23001-8:2016.